 Major Thomas J. Feeney serves as the Commander of the Court Operations Division.
 He began his career at the Hillsborough County Sheriff’s Office in December 2008, as the Commander of the Training Division.
 The Training Division is comprised of the Law Enforcement Training Section, Detention Training Section, Practical Training Site Section, and the Organizational Research Section and is responsible for the training and development of sworn and civilian personnel, as well as management of the sworn promotional process.

-From April 2011, until September 2014, Major Feeney served as the Commander of the Special Investigations Division.
-In that assignment he was responsible for overseeing covert and sensitive investigations related to organized crime, illegal firearms distribution, narcotics trafficking, prolific and violent offenders, gang activity, fugitive apprehension, online child pornography, gambling and prostitution.
-The Special Investigations Division also gathers and analyzes information to create various intelligence products used to support the Intelligence Led Policing strategy employed by the Hillsborough County Sheriff’s Office.
+In April 2011, Major Feeney was appointed as the Commander of the Special Investigations Division.
+This division is responsible for oversight of covert and sensitive investigations related to organized crime, illegal firearms distribution, narcotics trafficking, prolific and violent offenders, gang activity, fugitive apprehension, online child pornography, gambling and prostitution.
+The Special Investigations Division also supports the analytical process used to support the Intelligence Led Policing strategy.

 In October 2014, he returned to the Training Division and served there until assuming his current command in April 2017.